Luca-Skyline/Up-Beat/README.md

 ## Members

-**Luca DalCanto (Music Theorist and Procedural Systems):** In charge of figuring out how to weigh the random elements of creating the music track (the "brains" of the program).
-Takes parameters from Zack (representing user input) and gives parameters to Micah (representing music).
+**Luca DalCanto (Team Lead, Music Theorist, and Procedural Systems):** In charge of figuring out how to weigh the random elements of creating the music track (the "brains" of the program).
+Takes parameters from Zack (representing user input) and gives parameters to Micah (representing musical information).

 **Micah Tien (MIDI, Audio Engineer):** In charge of turning the information into MIDI and rendering it as audio to play back to the user.
 Takes parameters from Luca.